aa29zzjj/Project-2-Client-Server/README.md

 0. Rename these files "SigningClientTCP.java" and "VerifyingServerTCP.java".

 1. As before, the client will be interactive and menu driven.
-It will transmit add or subtract or view requests to the server, along with the ID computed in 3 below, and provide an option to exit.
+It will transmit add or subtract or get requests to the server, along with the ID computed in 3 below, and provide an option to exit.

 2. We want to send signed request from the client.
 Each time the client program runs, it will create new RSA public and private keys and **display** these keys to the user.
 See the RSAExample.java program below for guidance on how to build these keys.
 It is fine to use the code that you find in RSAExample.java (with citations, of course).
 After the client program creates and displays these keys, it interacts with the user and the server.
 3. The client&#39;s ID will be formed by taking the least significant 20 bytes of the hash of the client&#39;s public key.
 Note: an RSA public key is the pair e and n.
 Prior to hashing, you will combine these two integers with concatenation.
 Unlike in Task 4, we are no longer prompting the user to enter the ID – the ID is computed in the client code.
 As in Bitcoin or Ethereum, the user's ID is derived from the public key.